sandeshdhabarde/fandom-quiz/README.md

 # Fandom-quiz-on-TMKOC
+Hey!
+Welcome to Quiz on TMKOC.
+Let's find out more about it.

-A quiz app to find out how much do you know about one of the popular comedy Tv show, Tarak Mehta ka Oolta Chashmah(TMKOC).
+It is a quiz app to find out how much do you know about one of the popular comedy Tv show, Taarak Mehta ka Ooltah Chashmah(TMKOC).

 Key features: